History Of Interracial Marriage

 Pastors and others with authority to perform marriage ceremonies were banned from conducting interracial marriage ceremonies.
 People who were in a relationship with someone of a different race, but not married, were often jailed.
 This was because intimacy between individuals of different races was a felony as well.

-While many states abolished such laws after the Civil War in the late 19th and early 20th century, most Southern states still prohibited marriage between whites and other racial groups.
+While many states abolished anti-miscegenation laws after the Civil War in the late 19th and early 20th century, most Southern states still prohibited marriage between whites and other racial groups.
 In 1967, however, the Supreme Court ruled in Loving v.
 Virginia that prohibiting people from getting married, whether they are the same race or not, violates the 14th Amendment.
 The 14th Amendment states that all U.S. citizens have certain fundamental rights, including the right to marry.
 The Supreme Court found that interracial marriage laws violated the fundamental rights of individuals and ruled these laws unconstitutional.

 However, the legalization of something doesn't necessarily equal acceptance.
 Even in the 21st century, more than 50 years after the law was passed, some Americans still hold prejudiced ideas about interracial marriage, and interracial couples may still face prejudice, racism, and hatred from their families and communities.